 To TGbf editor: Please modify P184L06 as follows.

-The sensing initiator and sensing responder may perform an FTM procedure (see 11.21.6.4 (Measurement exchange) to obtain the distance and relative orientation between both STAs for each DMG sensing burst.
+The sensing initiator and sensing responder may perform an FTM procedure (see 11.21.6.4 (Measurement exchange) to obtain the distance and relative orientation between the (#6193) STAs for each DMG sensing burst.

 Modifications (#6194):